blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 #### Viewing Bookmarks

 Go to the Annotations menu and select "View Bookmarks" menu item.
 A dialog containing added bookmarks will be shown.
 Clicking any item in the bookmarks list will immediately take you to the position of that bookmark.
-Alternatively, to quickl jump through added bookmarks, you can use f2 and f3 keys, which will directly go to the cursor position of the bookmark.
+Alternatively, to quickly jump through added bookmarks, you can use f2 and f3 keys, which will directly go to the cursor position of the bookmark.

 #### Adding comments